wetling23/logicmonitor-posh-module/README.md

 - From GitHub: Save `/bin/<version>/LogicMonitor/<files>` to your module directory

 # Behavior changes
+## 1.0.1.61
+- Get-LogicMonitorConfigSourceData
+  - Instead of returning just the config content, the cmdlet now returns all of the instance properties.
+- Add-LogicMonitorDashboardWidget
+  - The error message no longer returns the entire body.
+In my testing, the body was really long and it was annoying to scroll back up to the beginning of the error message.
 ## 1.0.1.54
 - Get-LogicMonitorAuditLog
   - Added support for a string filter.
 The -StartDate and -EndDate parameters were moved to their own parameter set.